 If you want to learn more about the history and culture of Salzburg and the region, this is the place to do it.
 Initially a modest military museum, the Salzburg Museum quickly evolved into a provincial museum, featuring the works of Salzburg residents as the centerpiece.

 While it’s not the biggest museum in town, its grandeur is second to none.
 The first floor of the museum walks visitors through the history and modern-day events of Salzburg, as well as the Napoleonic Wars.
 Exhibition rooms are revolved around different epochs.

 The museum’s second floor explores the lives and contributions of Romantic painters, writers, and scientists from in and outside of Salzburg.
 The exhibit also educates visitors on how and when tourism started in Salzburg.

-The Art Hall of the Salzburg Museum is home to an extraordinary collection that holds major special art exhibitions.
+The Art Hall of the Salzburg Museum is home to an extraordinary collection with major special art exhibitions.
 Art buffs should be making a bee-line for this part of the museum to view simply spectacular paintings, sculptures, and frescoes.

 17. Day trip to Innsbruck

 If you’re looking for a change of scenery or perhaps some winter sports in the Bavarian Alps, consider taking the fast train from Salzburg to Innsbruck.
 The historic city of Innsbruck is every bit as lovely as Salzburg, home to history, interesting attractions, great food, stellar nightlife, and ski slopes galore.